pashford/zfswiki/wiki/Install-Git.md

 # Install Git

 To work with the ZFS software on Github, it's necessary to install the Git software on your computer and set it up.
-This paper covers that process for some common Linux operating systems.
+This page covers that process for some common Linux operating systems.
 Other Linux operating systems should be similar.

 ## Install the Software Package